google/earthengine-community/tutorials/modis_ndvi_time_series_animation/modis-ndvi-time-series-animation.md

 Complete the join by:

-1. Creating a filter that will identify matching images by the `doy` property
+1. Creating a filter that will identify matching images between the distinct and complete collections by the `doy` property
-2. Defining a `saveAll` join that will produce a list of all matches in a property called 'doy_matches'
+2. Defining a `saveAll` join that will produce a list of all matches per distinct 'doy' in a property called 'doy_matches'
 3. Applying the join

 ```js